nancy-vu/nancy-vu.github.io/pages/project.md

     <div class="recent-posts">
         <h2>Welcome to my Projects page!</h2>
         <p>On this page, you can peruse some of the projects I have completed as well as those I am currently working on in my life.
 I will organize them by their subjects (e.g. academic projects from university, personal projects, community projects, etc.)</p>
-        <p>I hope that, through these projects, I may share my passion with others and invite folks into the space to collaborate with me toward a reimagined future for all people, irrespective of their social, economic, spiritual, and political background (e.g. class, race, religion, status, gender, sexuality, and the list goes on).
+        <p>I hope that, through these projects, I may share my passion with others and invite folks into the space to collaborate with me toward a reimagined future for all people, irrespective of their social, economic, spiritual, and political background (e.g. class, race, religion, status, gender, sexuality, and the list goes on).</p>
         <h2>All My Projects</h2>
             <ul>
                 {% for post in site.categories['projects'] %}